i6/ibg/appendices/f.rst

   | `{property} [; {routine_id}(); ]`
   | `{property} {routine_id}`

-In this appendix, "⊕" marks an additive property.
+In this appendix, |ADD| marks an additive property.
 Where a `Class` and an `Object` of that class both define the same property, the value specified for the `Object` normally overrides the value inherited from the `Class`.
 However, if the property is additive then both values apply, with the